VinodKandula/revolut-test-1/README.md

 # Revolut Backend Test

+The service allows to perform transfers between two accounts in the bank.
+It stores transfer history separately from the balance.
+The API specification is [documented in Open API 3.0 Specification format](./src/main/resources/api-definition/account-funds-service.oas3.yml)

 ## Assumptions made

 - Account identification (such as by email or by IBAN etc.) is performed by the client of the API.